kjhsdgf/Collin-Neural-Network/Network Class/Documentation.md

 #### Syntax:
 	void Network :: SGD();
 #### Description:
 SGD stands for the idea of Stochastic Gradient Descent to speed up learning process of the network.
 This method is responsible to complete a forward pass and backward pass on a mini batch and compute the average nabla_b and nabla_w vectors over the batch.
 It reads in the expected values from the expected_values file and assign the values to the expected_Values matrix.
 It starts a loop which goes upto the batch_size.
-This loop calls the forwardPropagation() and backPropagation() for each mini_batch_index.
+This loop calls the forwardProp() and backProp() for each mini_batch_index.
 Once the loops ends, it is responsible to update the values of weights and biases using the sum of cost partials.
 At the end of the function, the sum of the cost partials are set to 0 again.

 ### 6. train()